Last updated on September 9th, 2022

 - Menopause due to hormonal unbalances

-When Diabetes patient should visit Endocrinologist?
+When should a Diabetes patient visit an Endocrinologist?

 For a diabetic patient, your doctor may ask you to visit an Endocrinologist